 Core classes provide a base of natural science literacy, along with an emphasis on interdisciplinary social science—economics, law, policy, psychology, communication, and data analysis.
 We don’t simply study problems but address them, paying particular attention to behavioral design, effective advocacy, and social justice concerns.

-Bridging cultural and linguistic barriers opens up global career opportunities, so IEP students take several content courses in their chosen language of study and courses in intercultural competence that emphasize social and environmental justice.
+Bridging cultural and linguistic barriers opens up global career opportunities, so IEP students are able to take several content courses in their chosen language of study and/or courses in intercultural competence that emphasize social and environmental justice.

 You will work closely with professors on real-world consulting projects and research papers.
 In addition to their research and publication endeavors, our faculty are actively engaged policy professionals, ensuring that you are learning the latest practices straight from the field.
 Together with career advisors, they mentor students to provide the academic and professional experience that will help them realize their career goals.
 Meet our faculty.